-The consolidated financial statements, together with the report of PricewaterhouseCoopers, LLP dated March 7, 2024 and the report of management, which appear in this Annual Report, are included herein.
+The consolidated financial statements, together with the report of PricewaterhouseCoopers, LLP dated March 11, 2025 and the report of management, which appear in this Annual Report, are included herein.

-Copies of the Association's quarterly reports are available upon request free of charge by calling 1-472-210-3281, or writing Charles M. Hester, Chief Financial Officer, AgCarolina Farm Credit, P.O.
-Box 14789, Raleigh, NC 27620, or accessing the website, www.AgCarolina.com.
-The Association prepares an electronic version of the Annual Report which is available on the Association's web site within 75 days after the end of the fiscal year and distributes the Annual Reports to shareholders within 90 days after the end of the fiscal year.
-The Association prepares an electronic version of the Quarterly report within 40 days after the end of each fiscal quarter, except that no report need be prepared for the fiscal quarter that coincides with the end of the fiscal year of the institution.
+Copies of the Association's Annual and Quarterly Reports are available upon request free of charge on the Association's website, www.agcarolina.com, or by calling 1-800-951-3276, extension 7189, or writing Matthew McFarlin, AgCarolina Farm Credit, ACA, P. O. Box 14789, Raleigh, NC 27620.
+The Association prepares an electronic version of the Annual Report, which is available on the website, within 75 days after the end of the fiscal year and distributes the Annual Report to shareholders within 90 days after the end of the fiscal year.
+The Association prepares an electronic version of the Quarterly Report, which is available on the website, within 40 days after the end of each fiscal quarter, except that no report needs to be prepared for the fiscal quarter that coincides with the end of the fiscal year of the Association.